-The Torah is Judaism's crown.
-The ideas gleaned from it have improved and advanced human civilisation.
-Sina Kahen weaves together ideas from ancient to modern times, in an effort to provide an intellectually honest and spiritually fulfilling representation of the Torah's weekly portions.
+The ideas gleaned from the Bible have improved and advanced human civilisation.
+Sina Kahen weaves together ideas from ancient to modern times, in an effort to provide an intellectually honest and spiritually fulfilling representation of the Bible's weekly portions.
 Drawing from science, philosophy, psychology, and history, this series offers the reader a vision of Torah based on intellect and integration, rather than superstition and isolation.

 Reviews and approbations